Hi there!

 To get started, rack manufacturers usually describe the two manufacturing methods as “cold rolled” (roll form rack) or “hot rolled” (structural steel).

-The cold rolled rack which you purchase from us starts as a coil of steel.
-While it is flat, the steel is punched for the beam attachments then sent through rollers which form the steel and give it the shape it requires for strength.
+The cold rolled rack which you purchased from us starts as a coil of steel.
+While it is flat, the steel is punched for the beam attachments and then sent through rollers which form the steel and give it the shape it requires for strength.
 Finally, struts and footplates are welded to columns and endplates are welded to beams.

 Roll Form Rack